finnensley/shipping-app/README.md

 # Challenge:
 ## Add localStorage - picking/packing pages
 ## Theme dark - remove background pic, light - remove background pick and text-black bg-white, default - picture or change picture url like in dashboard
+## Order numbers can be strings or numbers (table is set up as INT and .post validates for .isNumeric() )